Krishna (2008 film)

 Krishna is a 2008 Indian Telugu-language action comedy film directed by V. V. Vinayak and produced by B. Kasi Viswanatham, with D. V. V. Danayya presenting the film.
 The film stars Ravi Teja and Trisha, with music composed by Chakri and cinematography by Chota K. Naidu.
-Released on 11 January 2008 during the Sankranthi festival, Krishna was a blockbuster at the box office.
+Released on 11 January 2008 during the Sankranthi festival, Krishna was a blockbuster at the box office, emerging as the Sankranti winner of 2008.
+It collected a distributor's share of ₹24.60 crore and was the second highest-grossing Telugu film of the year and one of the highest-grossing Telugu films at the time of its release.
+It was also Ravi Teja's highest-grossing film at that point, surpassing Vikramarkudu.

-The film was later remade in Kannada as Rajani (2009), in Bengali as Awara and in Bangladeshi as Prem Prem Paglami (2013).
-It was dubbed into Hindi as Krishna: The Power of Earth, Bhojpuri as Krishna The Great, and Tamil as Madhura Thimiru.
+The film was later remade in Kannada as Rajani (2009), in Bengali as Awara (2012), and in Bangladeshi as Prem Prem Paglami (2013).

 Plot

 The film follows Krishna, a former software engineer who quits his job to help a friend and becomes unemployed in Vijayawada.
 Sandhya, a college student from Hyderabad, visits Vijayawada during her vacation to stay with her elder brother Bobby and his wife.
 Krishna falls in love with Sandhya at first sight and moves into the upper portion of her house as a tenant with his brother Chandra Shekar and sister-in-law.

 During his attempts to win her affection, Krishna clashes with a local rowdy, Lanka Raju.
 Initially misunderstanding him as a troublemaker, Sandhya dislikes Krishna but later comes to appreciate his genuine nature.
 She returns to Hyderabad to live with her older brother, Shinde, a former builder and now a powerful gangster who is extremely protective of her.
 Krishna follows her to Hyderabad and, with the help of her brother works his way into her house, and finally wins her heart.

 Krishna learns about Sandhya's past, including how she is being pursued by Jakka, a notorious gangster, who wants to marry her with the support of his uncle Jayaprakash.
 In the climax, Shinde kills Jakka, and Krishna marries Sandhya.